Skip to main content

 Extend Pipelines with Hooks

 Webstir exposes optional hook points so you can layer custom logic onto the frontend build/publish pipelines without forking the framework packages.
-Hooks run after the CLI verifies package versions, so they always execute against the pinned dependencies from webstir install.
+Hooks run after the workspace dependency graph is already resolved, so they execute against the current packages installed by bun install.

 Create webstir.config.js